parallelworks/parsl_mpi/run_on_cluster/ufs-gfs/install/README.md

 `step_00_lmod_reset.sh` to delete this initial `module` configuration so you can use `module use /path/to/modulefiles` and `module load <package>` later with `spack-stack`.

+It seems that `source /etc/profile.d/modules.sh` works better than `source ~/.bashrc` for after `step_00_lmod_reset.sh` is run.
+Perhaps autosetup access to modules was changed from the system bashrc in `/etc` in the newest image?

 ### Rocky8

 See `step_01_sys_dep_Rocky8.sh` for system install based on these